-If you are interested to use this test on other device types or models, please contact us.
-Note: This functionality will use HTTP messages to probe the devices in the network.
-It is recommended to run this test only when these type of messages on the network will not disrupt the process communication.
+If you are interested to have this test for other type of devices, please contact us.

+Note: This functionality will use HTTP messages to the devices in the network.
+It is recommended to run this test when these type of messages on the network will not disrupt the process communication.